roblox-dev-forum/roblox-profile/README.md

 Engineers are easily able to find the Roblox profile of a user when investigating bug reports and feature requests.

+Forum moderation is easily able to inspect the Roblox profile of a user when investigating suspicious behavior.

 ### Resources

 The plugin uses information already available on the client to show the labels.
 There is no performance impact on the forum.